 Every year, numerous U.S. employers are looking to hire skilled foreign workers.
 While many succeed at bringing their new employees to the U.S., thousands of applicants still receive H-1B visa denial.
 For some years, and depending on the U.S. administration and labor needs, the H-1B rejection rate varies dramatically and can be a good indicator of an applicant’s chances of success.
 The cause for denial can be attributed to either the beneficiary or the petitioning employer.
 It is essential to know the top reasons for H-1B visa denial so that you can avoid these common pitfalls.
-Also, if you have already received a denial letter, this article explains various options you can explore to overcome the denial.
+If you have already received a denial letter, this article explains various options you can explore to overcome the denial.
 Read on and find out the H-1B rejection rates by year, including statistics for 2022.

 H-1B Visa Overview